LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-07-DTLeftJoins2 copy.md

 We want to get the database context instance from dependency injection container.

-## Call context and seed method
+## Call context and seed method and register factory for DataTables

 Now we call the context instance, the seed method and pass it to the context.
 Then dispose the context when the seeding is complete.
 In **Program.cs** delete any code in the `Main` method and add this all to the method.

 ## Program.cs

 ```
 public static void Main(string[] args)
 {
-    DbProviderFactories.RegisterFactory("System.Data.SqlClient", SqlClientFactory.Instance);

     var host = CreateHostBuilder(args).Build();
         using (var scope = host.Services.CreateScope())